More Than 150 People Trapped In New Bern, North Carolina, As Hurricane Florence Batters City

-More than 150 residents in the coastal city of New Bern, North Carolina, were trapped on Friday after Hurricane Florene made landfall and inundated the small town with water.
+More than 150 residents in the coastal city of New Bern, North Carolina, were trapped on Friday after Hurricane Florence made landfall and inundated the small town with water.

 The hurricane made landfall early on Friday morning, leaving hundreds of the towns residents stranded as flood waters rose quickly.
 As NBC News reported, many in the city of roughly 30,000 were forced into their attics as the water overtook their homes.
 The National Guard had a bus to take residents out of the town, but many had to wade through waist-deep water to reach it.
-Town officials said 200 people had already been rescued with another 150 to go, and some of those would needed to be rescued by boat.
+Town officials said 200 people had already been rescued with another 150 to go, and some of those would need to be rescued by boat.

 “Be patient, we’re on the way.
 We will get you rescued — all 150.
 So just bear with us because we have to be so careful that our first responders are not put in harm’s way in this type of weather,” said New Bern Mayor Dana Outlaw.